Program overview

 Career Options

-Graduates of the Bachelor of Arts and Science in Geography & Biological Sciences can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Arts and Science in Geography & Biological Sciences program have a wide range of career options available to them in Canada.
+Some potential job roles include:

-• Urban Planner: Collaborate with communities to design and implement land use plans that promote sustainable development.
+• Urban or Regional Planner: Works with communities to develop land use plans and policies that promote sustainable development.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.